arndt/stroopme/README.md

 ## Background

-The project serves me as a real example to improve my own handling of development and code and to better understand real project problems and challenges in development.
+The project serves as a real world example to improve my own knowledge how to code and to gain a better understand of project problems and challenges in development.

 ## Contributing

-You are welcome to contribute your comments to the improvement.
-Please use pull reuqests or just email me.
+You are welcome to contribute your comments and improvements.
+Please use pull requests or just email me.

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments